RanduSoft/RSTabBar/README.md

 ```

-Hiding the tabbar is easy, just `tabBarVisible = false` anywhere
+Hiding the tabbar is easy!
+Just `tabBarVisible = false` anywhere

 Check out the more advanced [example](https://github.com/rursache/RSTabBar/blob/master/ExampleView.swift) to understand how to further customize `RSTabBar`

-## Roadmap
-- Support for any `Image` in `TabItem` instead of just `SFSymbols`
-- Hopefully will fix some of the issues below

 ## Known issues
 - The safe area of the OG transparent `TabBar` are there and this is on purpose.
 However there are cases where you don't want that padding.
 Something like `.padding(.bottom, -40)` will adjust or remove that padding.
 I'm not sure what I can do about this.